 Where a hydrant standpipe in the metropolitan area was issued by the Corporation before the commencement of these by-laws, the charge under Schedule 1 item 31 to the Water Agencies (Charges) By-laws 1987 in respect of the standpipe is to be assessed as if these by-laws had not come into operation.

-22 On the date as at which this compilation was prepared, the Water Services Legislation Amendment and Repeal Act 2012 s.
+25 On the date as at which this reprint was prepared, the Water Services Legislation Amendment and Repeal Act 2012 s.
 202(b) had not come into operation.
 It reads as follows:

 202. Other legislation repealed